SteveJustin1963/MINTX/README.md

 ```
 ## row vector
 ```
-[n n n n ...] places numbers on array stack in this cas 1xn locations as last action waxxxs array . removes from stack and displays to default ie terminal a-z! stores from a to z a@ retrieves memory location of a a@. show the me address
+[n n n n ...] places numbers on array stack and puts mem address on stack store in a-z with ! a@ retrieves memory location, or a@. shows a retevies contents of address
+a. show whole array
+n[row-col]?. shows a number in array

 > [1 2 3]
 > .
 3233         // stored in memlocation
-> [1 2 3]a!   // enter and store in a
+> [1 2 3]a!   // save mem in a
 > .
-0   // nothing
+0  // correct
 > a@.
 3233         //location
-> a.            // recall, its finds an array
+> a.         // show array
 1 2 3
-> a[0-2]?.      // show range 0-2, it knows its a row
+> a[0-2]?.   // show array the hard way
 1 2 3
-> a0?.          // whats in location 0
+> a[0]?. // so much typing!
 1
+> a0?.    // thats less
+1
+> a1?.
+2
+> a0-2?.
+er      //
-> a 3 + a! // result in matrix stack
+> a 3 + a!  // add to the array
 > a.
 4 5 6
 >